rekauhl/Commercial-Aviation-Route-Profitability-Simulator/README.md

-# Commercial Aviation Route Profitability
+# Commercial Aviation Route Profitability Simulator

 A route-economics model evaluating 10 Lufthansa Group regional feeder routes into Frankfurt and Munich, across three aircraft types and seven demand scenarios, to answer one question: **when does an aircraft swap save a losing route, and when is the demand shortfall too structural for any aircraft to fix?**